-Pursuant to the terms of the transaction, the Company agreed to pay ERA an upfront deposit of \$0.5 million for the Cerrado Biome Stream, which is expected to fund the initial project development costs and scale-up activities.
-Under the terms of the Cerrado Biome Stream, ERA will deliver 100% of the carbon credits generated by the Cerrado Biome project, less any pre-existing delivery obligations, for a term of 30 years.
-The Company is responsible for marketing and selling the carbon credits delivered to it under the stream and makes ongoing delivery payments to ERA based on the net revenue received from the sale of each carbon credit.
+Pursuant to the terms of the transaction, the Company agreed to pay an upfront deposit of \$1.6 million for the Baccala Ranch Reforestation Stream.
+Under the terms of the Baccala Ranch Reforestation Stream, Carbon Streaming receives 100% of the FMUs created by the project.
+The Company is responsible for marketing and selling the FMUs delivered to it under the Baccala Ranch Reforestation Stream and will make ongoing delivery payments to Mast for each FMU that is sold by the Company, which will increase according to a tiered streaming structure dependent on return on invested capital thresholds.